Fraud Blocker

 File a petition in court, citing evidence as to why the trip is not in your child’s interest.
 You might be able to obtain a court order restraining your former spouse from taking your child abroad.
 If not, you can at least place conditions on the travel.

-Q: How Can I Ensure That My Child Returns From an International Trip With My Ex?
+How Can I Make Sure That My Child Returns From an International Trip With My Ex?

 If there are worries that the child may be abducted, you can apply for a court order requiring the child’s return.
 For extra protection, contact the relevant authorities, such as the U.S. State Department.